-The launch of the first Qantas Reconciliation Action Plan In November 2007 was a positive step forward towards that commitment and in fostering reconciliation in the broader Australian community.
+The launch of the first Qantas RAP in November 2007 was a positive step forward towards that commitment and in fostering reconciliation in the broader Australian community.

 In May 2012, the third Qantas Reconciliation Action Plan was released in line with Reconciliation Australia's elements of Respect, Relationships and Opportunities.

-As a founding member of AIMSC, Qantas was the first major contract between an AIMSC member and a certified Indigenous supplier, as part of its three-year pilot.
+As a founding member of Supply Nation, Qantas was the first major contract between a Supply Nation member and a certified Indigenous supplier, as part of its three-year pilot.
 Qantas signed an agreement with Message Stick Communications, to use the company's telecommunication services.
 This contract was renewed for a further three years in April 2012.

 Qantas screens Indigenous programs on Inflight entertainment (IFE) to mark special events on the Indigenous calendar and throughout the year as part of mainstream programming.

 Qantas IFE features films and documentaries with Indigenous themes on domestic and international services and which are made by both Indigenous and non-Indigenous film-makers.
 Qantas' inflight radio programs feature Indigenous music and interviews on Indigenous issues.

 Qantas' Reconciliation Programs' partnerships are aligned with our Reconciliation Action Plan (RAP) initiatives.